TheDiscoveryBoys/PRs4Dummies/readme.md

 ```bash
 @GitWit Tell me about the changes made on PR #85673?
 What goal is it trying to achieve?
 ```
+Discord has some issues with directly copy-pasting @'s.
+If you copy the above question into discord GitWit may not recognise it.
+We recommend that you type @GitWit every time in the chat and refrain from pasting it.
+Thank you.
 Please consult the demo video for more examples of the bot working :).

 And GitWit will use it's wit to check git and provide you with a response that's legit.
 Mostly legit.